CivincPublicAwareness/backendexp/README.md

 # Express Backend

-Simple Express backend with Prisma and Supabase.
+Simple Express backend with Prisma and Supabase

 ## Setup